 Does arriving in Auckland on your own sound a bit daunting?
 Don’t know how to get to your accommodation?
 Don’t worry – we can arrange an airport pick you up for you!
 Email email@example.com to find out more.
 (An airport transfer fee applies.)

-When you study in New Zealand, it’s the job of your education provider to make sure you’re well informed, safe and properly cared for.
+When you study in New Zealand, it’s the responsiblity of your education provider to make sure you’re well informed, safe and properly cared for.
 That’s why the New Zealand government has developed a Code of Practice for the Pastoral Care of International Students (the Code).
-NZMA is a signatory to the Code, which provides a framework for service delivery by education providers and their agents to international students.
-The Code sets out minimum standards of advice and care that you can expect and tells you what you need to do if you’re not happy about the treatment you receive from your school or agent.
+NZMA is a signatory to the Code, which provides a compulsory framework for service delivery by education providers and their appointed representatives to international students.

 Ask us and we’ll send you a Summary of the Code of Practice.
 Or download a full copy of the Code of Practice here.
 It’s in several different languages.